Ice Twisters: Reception

-"This made-for-TV movie retains a niche spot among weather-disaster enthusiasts for its chilly thrills.”, wrote, wrote Harper Brooks. while Barbara James stated, ”Confusing at best, Ice Twisters is a poorly written and structured story about the consequences of messing with Mother Nature with modern-day science and trying to interfere with nature's plans.
+"This made-for-TV movie retains a niche spot among weather-disaster enthusiasts for its chilly thrills.”, wrote Harper Brooks. while Barbara James stated, ”Confusing at best, Ice Twisters is a poorly written and structured story about the consequences of messing with Mother Nature with modern-day science and trying to interfere with nature's plans.
 Low-budget and poorly received by the general audience, Ice Twisters is hardly a good watch, as it barely teeters on the edge of excitement.
 Ice Twisters is no different from the average tornado movie, just less impressive.”

 A review found ”While it never strays too far from the cheap and tatty basics of the Syfy Channel disaster movie, it does make the characters work with a certain degree of wit and sparkle.
 There is Mark Moses as the meteorologist turned author who is constantly making sardonic suggestions and rankling the regular scientists of the group.
 (The script makes a number of digs about him being a hack writer of a series of disaster novels about improbable meteorological scenarios, which treads a fine line given that Ice Twisters is itself a hack B budget meteorological disaster movie based around a scientifically improbable premise).”